sonovice/liquidGL/README.md

 **Content Visibility**

 > It is recommended to use `z-index: 3;` on the content inside your target element to make it sit on top of the lens.
-You can also combine this with `mix-blend-mode: difference;` for better legibility.
+You can also combine this with `mix-blend-mode: difference;` on the `fixed-container` for better legibility.

 **Border-radius**